Sketchnotes: Introduction Into Visual Note Taking

 Then I’d say, comes the color.
 You can use a highlighter to take note of the main concepts.
 You can write everything in black and use color to create arrows and frames around your text.
 Or maybe you’ll use black for drawings and blue for text.

-If you’re worried – be sure to give a thought to it before you start.
+If you’re worried – be sure to consider it before you start.

-Finally – doodles and drawings, which can be the most intimidating part.
+Finally – doodles and drawings, can be the most intimidating part.

-These are doodles, they don’t have to be super perfect, just good enough for you to understand that it means.
+These are doodles; they don’t have to be super perfect, just good enough for you to understand what it means.

 If you’re worried you can’t doodle – you can!
 Check my Beginner’s Guide To Doodling to help you get the basics.